-It may actually be time for businesses to stop thinking in black and white terms about core and non-core tasks, because in reality, it’s not at all easy to draw clear distinctions between the two labels.
+It may actually be time for businesses to stop thinking in black and white terms about core and non-core tasks because, in reality, it’s not at all easy to draw clear distinctions between the two labels.

 On the other hand, you might define “core” as a key competency underpinning the reason for your business’ existence.
-In that context, if your business is say, software development, you can hardly classify human resources management as being a core activity.
+In that context, if your business is saying, software development, you can hardly classify human resources management as being a core activity.